bakpakin/Fennel/reference.md

 *(Since 0.4.0)*

-Discard all values after the first n when dealing with multi-values (`...`) and multiple returns.
+Discards all values after the first n when dealing with multi-values (`...`) and multiple returns.
 Useful for composing functions that return multiple values with variadic functions.
 Expands to a `let` expression that binds and re-emits exactly n values, e.g.